Free John Hunter and The Secrets of Da Vinci’s Treasure slot

 Progressive multiplier spins - the bonus you really want and taken from the now-disappeared Cleopatra 2 slot.
 You get 12 spins and the multiplier increases 1x every spin regardless of a win or not.
 Can retrigger up to 4 times giving an ultimate 60x multiplier and this is why the game proudly proclaims 'win up to 48,000x bet' when you open it up.
 A full screen of John Hunter at 800x multiplied 60x would pay just that - after you'd just won the lottery and 2 minutes later found a 700-carat uncut diamond while digging your vegetable plot in the back garden.

-Da Vinci's Treasure slot is volatile and Pragmatic do tell you this in their game rules with good reason along with the overall RTP figure of 96.53%.
+John Hunter and The Secrets of Da Vinci's Treasure slot is volatile and Pragmatic do tell you this in their game rules with good reason along with the overall RTP figure of 96.53%.
 The graphics and effects are better than average for a slot as is the music which fits the theme perfectly.

 I don't know about you the reader, but it's apparent to me that some developers when designing slots with a potentially lucrative feature that due to it's nature would be infrequent, often create almost pointless low-potential ones alongside just so you can trigger them more often.
 Hitman for example has a high-potential assassination feature that means it cannot be triggered too often therefore we get the awful pick-me so the player thinks something's happening.
 Bonanza slot on the other hand is brutally honest; an high average return and very infrequent triggers and that's your lot, no stocking fillers!
 I think I prefer the latter but it's all down to personal preference I guess.